metanurb21/esp32_igbt_driver/README.md

 Apart from the driver board, you will need to build:
 A high power IGBT full-bridge inverter.
 There many schematics available from a google search.
 A copper pipe heating coil.
 1/4" or 3/8" pipe
-A coupling transformer [I used 4 of these](https://www.easternvoltageresearch.com/ferrite-core-5000-1/) with Litz wire (multi stranded magnet wire rope you can make).
+A coupling transformer [I used 5 of these](https://www.easternvoltageresearch.com/ferrite-core-5000-1/) with 10 turns of Litz wire (the red multi stranded magnet wire rope you can make).
 A GTD (gate drive transformer).
 You can make or buy from [eastern voltage research](https://www.easternvoltageresearch.com/gate-transformer-kit-5000-1/).
 A liquid cooling network for the IGBT's and the the tank capacitor.
 Common sense and some basic building and fabricating skills required.
 Various different value power sources depending on the approach youy take., 5V, 12V, 15V.